Meow the Jewels

 Meow the Jewels is a remix album by American hip hop duo Run the Jewels.
 It was released on September 25, 2015, by Mass Appeal Records and RBC Records.
 The album, a remix of the duo's original album Run the Jewels 2, has all instrumentals replaced with sounds of cats.

 Release and promotion

 Run the Jewels, as part of the original album release, offered a series of absurd "deluxe releases" for large sums of money, parodying indulgent "stretch goals" offered on crowdfunding campaigns on Kickstarter.
-One of the less expensive of these was the group creating a remix album using cat sounds; a group of fans launched an online campaign to raise the money to pay the group the requested $40,000 to do this.
+One of the less expensive of these was the group creating a remix album using cat sounds; a group of fans launched an online campaign to raise the money to pay the group the requested $40,000 to cover costs related to production, promotion and shipping physical copies of the album.
 The campaign in fact raised over $60,000, which Run the Jewels announced would be donated to charity.
 Several other record producers announced that they would be contributing to the remixes, including Just Blaze, Prince Paul, The Alchemist, Geoff Barrow, Dan the Automator and Boots, among others.

-The album was released for free on September 25, 2015, while the pre-order for the limited-edition 2xLP was made available on the same day.
+The album was released for free on September 25, 2015 via online streaming services, while the pre-order for the limited-edition 2xLP was made available on the same day.